nielsbasjes/yauaa/documentation/content/developer/ShadingDependencies.md

 ## Additional notes
 - Immediately setting these dependencies to 'provided' causes them not to be included by the shade plugin.
 - Using the optional setting on the dependency caused "missing classes" errors in IntelliJ
+- The open issue at the maven/maven-shade-plugin end for problems 3 and 4: https://issues.apache.org/jira/browse/MSHADE-326